mackworth/cTiVo/wiki/Advanced-Topics.md

 ### Empty Caches

 Empty Caches erases the caches stored in the program and reloads the information contained.
-The two caches are theTVDB information and the detailed XML loaded from the TiVo for each show.
+The two caches are theTVDB information, the RPC information, and the detailed XML loaded from the TiVo for each show.
 Be warned that if you have hundreds of shows on your TiVos, this will generate a lot of network traffic.
 If you think something is wrong with the information being displayed this might be useful, but more important reason for this command is to reset theTVDB statistics to go directly to the source rather than using the cache.
 See [theTVDB](theTVDB) below for more information.

 ## TheTVDB

-For some reason, TiVo has recently not been filling in the season/episode information on many shows.
-Oddly, this information may be available in the user interface, but not delivered to cTiVo.
-We attempt to work around this by accessing theTVDB.com and looking up an episode to fill in the season/episode information or to get access to the fan-generated artwork available there.
+For some reason, TiVo stopped filling in the season/episode information on many shows, but does provide it through the RPC mechanism.
+Sometimes this information is inaccurate, and if you prefer theTVDB's season/episode information, you can check the box in Preferences.and we will look up an episode to fill in.
 Fair warning: the following paragraphs on how this all works may be more information that you want!

 There are several steps involved here, and as theTVDB is fan-maintained, the process is not always successful.
-TiVo licenses show information from the Chicago Tribune Media Services company Zap2It.
-This information is organized by Episode IDs, which look like EPnnnnnnnnmmmm, where the N's are 8 digits representing a series ID, and the 4 M's specify the episode within that series. theTVDB.com provides a way to find a show using these Zap2It IDs, which are entered by users of the database.
+TiVo used to license show information from the Chicago Tribune Media Services company Zap2It.
+This information is organized by Episode IDs, which look like EPnnnnnnnnmmmm, where the N's are 8 digits representing a series ID, and the 4 M's specify the episode within that series.
+However with the transition to Rovi data, this EpisodeID has changed and is no longer compatible with theTVDB.

-First, we use the EP<8 digits> to find the series, which is how they're supposed to be entered into theTVDB.
-If that fails, due to historical reasons, we also look it up under EP<6 digits>, SH<8 digits>, and SH<6 digits>.
-If all those fail, we look it up by name, which is not going to be as accurate in general.

-Second, we look for the episode using the "Original Air Date" as listed in both databases.
-This works well overall, but there is one major conflict area.
+First we have to match the series, which is done by title name, which can lead to multiple matches (and we have to handle season subtitles, such as  24: The Lost Weekend).
+Then to find an episode, we match on "Original Air Date" as listed in both databases.
+This works well overall, but there is one major problem.
 If a show is first shown in one country and then shown again in another (e.g. Doctor Who, or most shows on BBC America), theTVDB considers them the same series and uses an Original Air Date from the first country.
-On the other hand, Zap2It considers them separate series and uses the second country's Original Air Date.
-Unfortunately, theTVDB does not provide a way to look up episodes by name, so we cannot match in this case.
-Also, many recurring shows (e.g. news) do not track episodes.
+On the other hand, TiVo considers them separate series and uses the second country's Original Air Date.
+With the new TVDB database, we then look for the episode by SxxExx number and then by name, so we get much better coverage.

-Finally, if we do find the episode, then we can then use the fan artwork, if any exists for that show (usually a particularly appropriate frame from the show).
-And if TiVo does not have that season/episode info, we can use theTVDB's instead.
-Note that there are frequent cases of season/episode mismatch, where theTVDB has a different information than TiVo provides, we've chosen to follow TiVo's lead.
+Finally, if we do find the episode, then we can then use the fan artwork, if any exists for that show.
+And if TiVo does not happen to have that season/episode info (especially on older TiVos), we can use theTVDB's instead.
+Note that there are frequent cases of season/episode mismatch, where theTVDB has a different information than TiVo provides, we've chosen to follow TiVo's lead, but you can change then in Adv Preferences.

 There are two buttons relevant to this process in the Advance Preferences window.
 The first is View TVDB stats, which shows you the result of this process summarized since the program began.
 Note that for performance reasons, we cache the TVDB results, so if you want a true picture of the results for the current list of shows, you will need to use the other button Empty Caches.
 After a few seconds (or even a minute or two), View TVDB stats will show you how many series were found (and by which method), which episodes were then found, and how many episodes matched, and which ones didn't match.
 ````